The Lipid Compositions of Animal Tissues

 As cautioned earlier, it is not easy to present the results of modern lipidomic analyses in a concise tabular fashion.
 Indeed, it concerns me that there is no easy method to exchange or compare such data between laboratories, although there is a campaign to change this.
 Modern mass spectrometry methods acquire data in the form of molecular species of each lipid class that are generally presented in terms of the nature of the fatty acids in each.
 In the simplest form, these data can be tabulated as the sum of the properties of the fatty acid constituents, i.e., the total number of carbon atoms and double bonds in each species, e.g., for a phospholipid class - 32:1, 36:2, 38:3, etc. - perhaps 20 to 30 such species in total, and each of these can contain several different components: 38:3 = 18:0-20:3, 20:0-18:3, 20:1-18:2, 18:1-20:2, etc. If positional distributions are taken into account, the number of different species can then run into hundreds, so it is technically easier to present data in graphical rather than tabular form.
 Hence the difficulty in comparing and presenting such data from different studies in general and especially here.

 It would be remiss not to point readers to one such paper from the Lipid Maps consortium, which I suspect is destined to become a classic, i.e., an analysis of the lipids of macrophages, which shows what can be achieved when a large dedicated team tackles a problem with modern mass spectrometry [11].
-The book [12] is an essential guide to methodology.
+I am not objective, but the book [12] is a useful guide to methodology.

 References